msonnino/LgTvWebOSSwift/README.md

 class SomeClass: LgTvWebOSSwiftDelegate {

-    // If this is the first you connect to this TV (a popup will appear in the TV and require user authorization):
+    // If this is the first you connect to this TV: (a popup will appear on the TV and require user authorization)

     let lg = LgTvWebOSSwift(url: *YOUR DEVICE URL*)